binded/cloud-cache/README.md

 Important:

-- The stream returned by `getStreamFn` might not be cached if the returned read stream is not fully consumed (e.g. by piping it).
+- The stream returned by `getStreamFn` might not be cached if the stream returned by `cache.getOrSetStream` not fully consumed (e.g. by piping it).
 - A `finish` event is fired to indicate that the stream was completely saved to the cache.